AIOps Labs

 Change point detection uses the change point aggregation to detect distribution changes, trend changes, and other statistically significant change points in a metric of your time series data.

-You can find change point detection under Machine Learning > AIOps Labs where you can select the data view or saved search that you want to analyze.
+You can find change point detection under Machine Learning > AIOps Labs or by using the global search field.
+Here, you can select the data view or saved Discover session that you want to analyze.

 Select a function and a metric field, then pick a date range to start detecting change points in the defined range.
 Optionally, you can split the data by a field.
 If the cardinality of the split field exceeds 10,000, then only the first 10,000, sorted by document count, are analyzed.
 You can configure a maximum of 6 combinations of a function applied to a metric field, partitioned by a split field to identify change points.